 The Bray Harbour at the north end of the beach marks the mouth of the Dargle River.
 Although it is a rather small harbor, in addition to hosting a number of boats, it is also a Swan Sanctuary.

 More than 60 Mute Swans shelter in the harbor – and they are a beautiful sight!
-The swans are used to humans, but they are still wild, so it’s best to keep a good distance and admire them from afar (and never feed them).
+They are used to humans, but they are still wild, so it’s best to keep a good distance and admire them from afar (and never feed them).

 #6 Sea Life Aquarium Bray

-#7 Eat and Drink: Best Bray Restaurants and Pubs
+#7 Eat and Drink at the Best Bray Restaurants and Pubs

-We are highlighting our top picks for the Best Restaurants in Bray, Ireland.
-For visitors on a day trip from Dublin, these are the best places to eat…and have a refreshing beverage!
+We are highlighting our top picks for the best restaurants in Bray, Ireland.
+For those on a day trip from Dublin, these are the prime places to eat…and have a refreshing beverage!

 Harbour Bar Bray, Ireland

-The on-site Fishbar restaurant offers a limited menu of fried fish fare (we suggest the Fish Burger) as well as toasties (the O’Toole Toastie with ham, tomato and onion was on point!).
-We loved this bar so much that we included it in our list of Best Pubs in Dublin, Ireland!
+The on-site Fishbar offers a limited menu (we suggest the Fish Burger) as well as toasties (the O’Toole with ham, tomato and onion was on point).
+We loved this bar so much, we included it in our list of Best Pubs in Dublin!

 Searching for the best Bray pizza?
 Head to Platform Pizza Bar.
-The modern yet rustic atmosphere is ideal for date night, dinner with friends and family dining, as well.
+The modern yet rustic atmosphere is ideal for date night, dinner with friends and family dining.

 In addition to their range of pizzas (try the Meaty), they offer a full menu of pastas, seafood and salads.
-Plus, they feature a full bar menu – including handcrafted cocktails, wine, spirits and excellent Irish craft beer on draft.
+Plus, they feature a full bar menu – including handcrafted cocktails and excellent Irish craft beer on draft.

 Dockyard #8 for Breakfast

-Visitors spending a weekend in Bray will not want to miss breakfast at Dockyard #8.
+Those spending a weekend in Bray will not want to miss brunch at Dockyard #8.
 The dog-friendly spot makes a delicious eggs benedict!

 More Things To Do in Bray, Wicklow, Ireland